Stateware/Dav3i/doc/FrontEndTestPlan.md

 ## 5.1 : Specification Tests

+**Graph View Specification Tests**

 1. There are 2 ways to view the graphs.
 These are:
 &nbsp;1.
 Regular View
 &nbsp;2.
 Expanded View (which can be accessed by the arrow icon in the bottom righthand corner of the control panel)
 When you open Dav3i, what is the default view?

+2. When in Expanded View, a user can double-click any graph to have it enlarged.

+3. There is only 1 way to exit the Expanded view.
+This is by once again clicking the arrow icon in the bottom righthand corner of the control panel.

+**World Map View Specification Tests**

-2. There are 3 ways to modify the view of the world map.
+1. There are 3 ways to modify the view of the world map.
 These are:
 &nbsp;1.
 Use a scroll wheel or scroll motion on a trackpad &nbsp;2.
 Use two fingers to zoom out or zoom in with a touchscreen
 &nbsp;3.
 Click the provided plus and minus buttons to zoom in and out

 ## 5.2 : Combination Specification Tests

+1. Select a country using touchscreen and also zoom in/zoom out using touchscreen.

 ## 5.3 : Normal Operations Tests

+1. What happens when (with Graph Type set to Regional) there a user goes into Extended View with 4+ graphs displayed?

+2. What happens when a user goes to Extended View with the other two Graph Types (Combined and Whole Selection)?

 ## 5.4 : Pathological Tests

+1. What happens when a user rapidly zooms in and zooms out?

+2. What happens when a user, in Expanded View, enlarges every graph (when Graph Type is set to regional)?
+How many graphs can the expanded control panel hold?

+3. Select many countries (20+) when Graph Type is set to regional and enlarge every graph in Extended View.
+How long does it take to resize every graph if a user then goes back to Regular View.

+4. What happens to the screen if a user resizes their browser?
+What happens if a user tries to go to Extended View or enlarge graphs while resizing their browser window?